The-Lab-LaBella/Wild_Yeast_Summer_2026/README.md

 ## More resources

+You can also find the LaBella lab publications here: https://www.lablabella.com/portfolio-collections/publications

 In our gooogle drive please read the "Who are the yeasts" PDF to learn more about who the yeasts are and why they are so cool.

 There is also a folder of papers you can take a look at!